Recognising badly tuned ocarinas: how to measure the breath curve

 Traps, blowing technique, and the impact of tuners

-There are a few easy mistakes that can cause you to see one reading, when in fact the reality is something different, including your subconscious mind, blowing technique, and the behaviour of certain chromatic tuners.
+There are a few easy mistakes that can cause you to see one reading, when in fact the reality is something different, including your subconscious mind, blowing technique, and the behaviour of certain chromatic tuners:

 Subconscious pressure changes

-Being able to deliberately learn to hold your pressure constant is critical.
 It can help to use a different blowing technique for measuring than the one you use for playing.
 For example, ramping your pressure up to the first pitch without tonguing.

 Also, pay attention to how it feels in your chest when you are exhaling at different rates.
 This can help you notice when you are changing your blowing pressure.